 - create a targeted resume

-- develop other self-marketing tools including cover letter materials, portfolio and “pitch”
+- develop self-marketing tools and techniques

-- improve interviewing skills
+- practice interviewing skills

 Montgomery County Campus (MCC)